kasketis/netfox/README.md

 - Enable/disable logging within the app
 - Clear data within the app
 - Statistics: Check cool things like average response time, total response size and more for your selected types of responses
+- Info: Check your IP address, your app version and build number and other things within the app
 - More to come.. ;)

 ## Other